-The Group may provide benefits to employees (including directors) of the Group, and to vendors and suppliers, in the form of equitybased payment transactions, whereby employees render services, or where vendors sell assets to the Group, in exchange for shares or rights over shares ('equity-settled transactions'), refer to note 22.
+The Group may provide benefits to employees (including directors) of the Group, and to vendors and suppliers, in the form of equity-based payment transactions, whereby employees render services, or where vendors sell assets to the Group, in exchange for shares or rights over shares ('equity-settled transactions').

-The cost of equity-settled transactions with employees is measured by reference to the "fair value", not market value.
+The cost of equity-settled transactions with employees, if any were issued, would be measured by reference to the "fair value", not market value.
 The "fair value" is determined in accordance with Australian Accounting Standards.
 The Directors do not consider the resultant value as determined in accordance with Australian Accounting Standards (such as by the application of the Black-Scholes European Option Pricing Model) represents market value.
 In the case of share options issued, in the absence of a reliable measure, AASB 2 Share Based Payments prescribes the approach to be taken to determining the fair value.
 Other models may be used.